Fall on Me (Andrea Bocelli and Matteo Bocelli song): Critical reception

 "Fall on Me" received critical acclaim.
 Kelsie Gibson of PopSugar UK praised the song for its gentle vocal delivery and emotional lyrics.
-According to Idolator's Mike Wass "Fall on Me" is "every bit as touching and restrained" as "Say Something" — Aguilera and A Great Big World's 2013 hit — was.
+According to Idolators Mike Wass "Fall on Me" is "every bit as touching and restrained" as "Say Something" — Aguilera and A Great Big World's 2013 hit — was.
 KEZR called the song "breathtaking".
+That Grape Juice noted that "Christina sounds incredible, so much so that it could be argued the song would be better suited solo.
+Still, it makes for an engaging listen in its current guise – especially lyrically."
+LATF The Magazine praised Axel for his "delicate [vocal] delivery", and a song for "a soulful turn from Aguilera".

 Music video

 The accompanying music video directed by Se Oh was premiered on 12 February 2020.

 The video starts out with Ian Axel and Chad King entering a winter wonderland where a piano sits next to a tree as snow falls.
 It portrays Aguilera as an ethereal Queen of Spring and once her verse hits she magically makes an old tree and grove bloom with life after winter and continues singing with cherry blossoms fluttering in the wind.

 Live performances

 A Great Big World and Aguilera performed the song for the first time at the 2019 American Music Awards on 24 November 2019.